Mutt & Stuff

-Mutt & Stuff is an American children's television series that aired on Nick Jr. The series premiered on March 6, 2015, with an hour-long pilot and began airing regularly on July 10, 2015.
+Mutt & Stuff is an American children's television series that aired on the Nick Jr. Channel.
+The series premiered on March 6, 2015, with an hour-long pilot and began airing regularly on July 10, 2015.
 It was created by Sid and Marty Krofft (in their first new product in over a decade) and Bradley Zweig.
 It stars Calvin Millan, the son of the series' producer Cesar Millan.

 Plot

 Starring Calvin Millan, son of "The Dog Whisperer" Cesar Millan, and his larger than life yellow dog named Stuff.
 The series follows the duo and their day-to-day activities at Mutt & Stuff, a wacky and whimsical school just for dogs.